j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 ⁕  ⁕  ⁕

 Forgiveness lets us view each other
-in an ever-opening light, a grace limber to
+in ever-opening light, a grace limber to

 The world in its infinitude cannot be held.